SelfCareMap

 How to do it:

-• Place a tennis ball (or lacrosse ball for more pressure) under the sore spot in your lower back—avoid direct pressure on the spine; focus on the muscles beside it.
+• Place a tennis ball, or a lacrosse ball if you prefer more intense pressure, under the sore spot in your lower back.
+It is critical to avoid direct pressure on the spine, as the vertebrae are not meant to be compressed.
+Instead, focus on the fleshy muscles beside the spine.

 • Slowly roll the ball side to side or up and down an inch or two to cover more area.

-Pro tip: Do this after a warm shower when muscles are more pliable.
+Pro tip: Do this after a warm shower or using a heating pad for ten minutes when muscles are more pliable and responsive.

 2. Palm Pressure Glides (For General Relaxation)